 Consequently, your dog can be tempted to scratch, bite, or lick.
 This increases the chance that the dog will accidentally open up the wound.
 This could expose the skin to bacterial or yeast infections.

 In other words, you might end up having to take a trip to the vet to get a skin allergic reaction treated if it gets infected.
 Skin testing or intradermal skin tests may help identify the allergen.
+For a yeast infection, see your vet and if approved follow these steps for a yeast infection home remedy.

 Allergens In Your Pet’s Environment